Kuroneer/taskerl/README.md

 while `:run_async(` will log a warning.

-`OnlyAck` is a boolean that makes the underlying queue reply `{taskerl, {ok, Id}` when the queue has stored the request instead of blocking the caller process until the request has been fulfilled.
+`OnlyAck` is a boolean that makes the underlying queue reply `{taskerl, {ok, Id}}` when the queue has stored the request instead of blocking the caller process until the request has been fulfilled.
 The state of a request can be queried with `get_request_status/2`.